SimformSolutionsPvtLtd/SSCalendarControl/README.md

     }

 #  Contribute
--   We would love you for the contribution to SSspinnerButton, check the LICENSE file for more info.
+-   We would love you for the contribution to SSCalendarControl, check the LICENSE file for more info.

 #  Meta
 -    Distributed under the MIT license.
 See LICENSE for more information.